shehper/sparse-dictionary-learning/README.md

 2. High density neurons as seen in [high_density_neurons.html](https://shehper.github.io/monosemantic/autoencoder/out_autoencoder/1704783101.13-autoencoder-openwebtext/high_density_neurons.html) were quite interpretable.
 I studied the first twenty neurons in this file, and wrote down the common theme about the context in which these neurons seem to fire.
 Some of the ultra-low density neurons were also interpretable.
 (See [ultra_low_density_features.html](https://shehper.github.io/monosemantic/autoencoder/out_autoencoder/1704783101.13-autoencoder-openwebtext/ultra_low_density_neurons.html).)
 Perhaps, this is because my cutoff (1e-3 in the feature density histogram shown above) for separating high vs ultra-low density was not very precise.

-3. Almost 1/3rd of the ~1700 of neurons in high-density cluster were token-in-context features.
-(You may CTRL+F/CMD+F "tokens-in-context" in [high_density_neurons.html](https://shehper.github.io/monosemantic/autoencoder/out_autoencoder/1704783101.13-autoencoder-openwebtext/high_density_neurons.html) to go through almost all of the tokens-in-context features.)
+3. Almost 1/3rd of the ~1700 of neurons in high-density cluster were single-token features.
+(You may CTRL+F/CMD+F "single-token" in [high_density_neurons.html](https://shehper.github.io/monosemantic/autoencoder/out_autoencoder/1704783101.13-autoencoder-openwebtext/high_density_neurons.html) to look at these single-token features.)

-4. When sorted by highest activation value, most of the neurons seemed to token-in-context neurons.
-This seems to imply that our autoencoder is learning
+4. When sorted by highest activation value, several of the top neurons seemed to single-token features.

 5. OpenWebText dataset is mostly monolingual, (I have not computed the exact percentage of English tokens in it yet) but the autoencoder learns features on texts of other languages.
 For example, the following neurons fire on specific languages or scripts.
 3656: Spanish, 1305: Scandinavian, 77: South Slavic languages, 1682: Greek script, and 2601 and 215: Cyrilic.